syncfusion-content/maui-docs/MAUI/PDF-Viewer/Magnification.md

 {% endtabs %}

 ##### Note:
-1. If ZoomMode is set to "Fit to Page" or "Fit to Width" and you change the ZoomFactor, ZoomMode will automatically switch back to "Default."
+1. When the zoom factor of a PDF is changed, the zoom mode automatically changes to the default setting.
+After this change, you can manually adjust the zoom mode to either "Fit to Page" or "Fit to Width" as needed.